 The aim is not to think of oneself exclusively, at the expense of others, but to view the value of having a self, and practice of tending to that self, as an acceptable and shared value.
 I’d like this to be a community-endorsed trait.
 We all are looking after ourselves and that doesn’t make any of us bad people.

 Self-exploration is an individual process with universal themes.
 We all must find our own way home to the center of our individual selves; to learn what we love, what inspires us, and what keeps us rooted as we move through the world.
-If we were all engaged in that process of self-inquiry and self-care I think we’d have a much more peaceful world to coexist in.

 As a therapist and as someone who has had my own experiences with anxiety and depression, I’d say that Gulman nails it with his descriptions of both.
 He deftly brings humor and levity to the most serious of topics: that depression in extreme cases ultimately leads to suicide.